Keel: Sailboat keels

-In sailboats, keels serve two purposes: 1) as an underwater foil to minimize the lateral motion of the vessel under sail (leeway) and 2) as a counterweight to the lateral force of the wind on the sail(s) that causes rolling to the side (heeling).
+In sailboats, keels may serve three purposes: underwater foil to minimize the leeway of the vessel under sail; counterweight to the lateral force of the wind on the sail(s) that causes rolling (heeling); as bilge keel to allow drying out (sit on mud, sand, shingle).
 As an underwater foil, a keel uses the forward motion of the boat to generate lift to counteract the leeward force of the wind.
-Related foils include centerboards and daggerboards, which do not have the secondary purpose of being a counterweight.
-As counterweight, a keel increasingly offsets the heeling moment with increasing angle of heel.
+As a counterweight, a keel increasingly offsets the heeling moment with increasing angle of heel.
+Related foils include movable centreplates, which -being metal- have the secondary purpose of being a counterweight, and centreboards and daggerboards, which are of lighter weight, do not have the secondary purpose of being a counterweight.

-Moveable sailboat keels may pivot (a swing keel), retract upwards (retracting keel), or swing sideways in the water (canting keels) to move the ballasting effect to one side and allow the boat to sail in a more upright position.
+Moveable sailboat keels may pivot (a centreboard, centreplate or swing keel), retract upwards (lifting/retracting keel or daggerboard), or swing sideways in the water (canting keels) to move the ballasting effect to one side and allow the boat to sail in a more upright position.